Conflicts of interest policy: Wellcome-funded researchers and commercial organisations

 - all other relevant information or documentation required for us to review the management of a conflict of interest.

-If a researcher or host organisation breaches this policy we will consider this to be a breach of our grant conditions and we may suspend or terminate the relevant award.
+If a researcher or administering organisation breaches this policy we will consider this to be a breach of our grant conditions and we may suspend or terminate the relevant award.

-We may also audit the host organisation’s processes more widely.
+We may also audit the administering organisation’s processes more widely.

 This policy was updated in October 2018.